 How Should A Hiking Backpack Fit?

-When adjusting the straps on your hiking backpack, always start by loosening them completely before putting the pack on.
+When adjusting the straps on hiking backpacks, always start by loosening them completely before putting the pack on.
 Once the pack is in place, adjust the shoulder straps first, followed by the sternum strap and the hip belt.
-Take care to keep things in symmetry with you body shape.
+Take care to keep things in symmetry with your body shape.
 A pack that sits askew can become very annoying.
 When you're finished adjusting the straps, take a few minutes to walk around and make sure that the pack feels comfortable and secure.

 What Clothes Should I Wear For Hiking?

 Two of the most important considerations when buying clothes for your hike are sun protection and staying dry.
 Even in the heat of summer moist clothes can be a problem when you are hiking.
 So where possible look for gear that takes that into account.

 Hiking Shirts: Ranging from Tank Tops to Long-sleeved hiking shirts, you can find a hiking shirt to suit your requirements.
 The best hiking shirts wick away sweat and are fast drying.
 This helps with the cooling process of evaporation and helps prevent chafing and getting chilled at the end of the day when temperatures drop.

 Hiking Pants: In the heat of summer hikers like to wear hiking shorts to stay cool.
 It's personal preference how short those should go.
 Remember though if you choose to wear short hiking shorts to protect your legs from scratches, insect bites and the harmful rays of the sun.
 Some hikers prefer longer hiking pants even in hot weather for this reason.
 Whether long or short, hiking pants are great as they are made of lightweight, moisture-wicking fabric and do not impede movement.
 In colder weather layer up with a base layer that wicks away moisture from the skin.